-On Saturdays large numbers of boys will be required to play school games as well as being involved in other school activities, such as Open Days.
-(Please see above for expectations about boys' attendance on Saturdays.)
-This year's Open Day will take place on Saturday 3 October 2020 and all boys, except those in the First Year who are only required if involved in a specific activity e.g. orchestra, are expected to attend.
+On Saturdays large numbers of students will be required to play school games as well as being involved in other school activities, such as Open Days.
+(Please see above for expectations about students' attendance on Saturdays.)
+This year's Open Day will take place on Saturday 2 October 2021 and all students, except those in the First Year who are only required if involved in a specific activity e.g. orchestra, are expected to attend.
 School buses will run on the Open Day.